Skip to main content

 Apache Ambari Installation

-Once the minimum requirements are met, all machines in the environment are prepared, and the installation packages are available, we proceed to the installation of the Apache Ambari service.
+With the minimum requirements met, all environment machines prepared, and the installation packages available, we proceed to install the Apache Ambari service.

-Once installed, Apache Ambari will be responsible for creating the Big Data Cluster, either through its web page or via REST API.
+Once installed, Apache Ambari will be responsible for creating the Big Data Cluster, either through its web interface or via REST API.

 Terminal input

-The USERNAME (-u) and PASSWORD (-p) parameters are optional and should only be provided when the package repository requires access credentials, as is the case with the Tecnisys Pacage Public Repository.
+The USERNAME (-u) and PASSWORD (-p) parameters are optional and should only be provided when the package repository requires access credentials, as is the case with the Tecnisys Public Package Repository.

 note

-The following are the available options for the ambari-tdp-installer-el-9.sh installation script:
+The following options are available for the ambari-tdp-installer-el-9.sh installation script:

 Terminal input